Impact of the COVID-19 Pandemic on Subway Ridership in New York City

 Sources: Metropolitan Transportation Authority; OSC analysis

-Overall, subway ridership recovery citywide has remained fairly stable since May 2023, fluctuating between a low of 68.6 percent of pre-pandemic ridership and a high of 73.6 percent.
+Overall, subway ridership recovery citywide has remained fairly stable since May 2023, fluctuating between 64.8 percent and just under 70 percent of pre-pandemic ridership though August 2024, then between 71.6 percent and 75.8 percent since then to June 2025.
 The MTA anticipates that ridership will reach 77 percent of 2019 levels by 2028.
 Ridership levels are currently close to these projections, but returns will need to improve at both major midtown hubs and certain smaller outlying stations for the MTA to reach the farebox recovery rates included in the later years of its financial plan.
 One key may be improved OMNY adoption at outlying stations (which appear to lag behind OMNY usage at the central hubs) as the MTA implements its plan to phase out MetroCards by the end of 2025.

-Data Note: Ridership is measured by numbers of station exits.
-Baseline ridership data is the average number of exits for the respective month for the period 2015 through 2019, adjusted to exclude for extended closures due to construction work where relevant.
+Data Note: Ridership is measured by numbers of station entries.
+Baseline ridership data is the average number of entries for the respective month for the period 2015 through 2019, adjusted to exclude extended closures due to construction work where relevant.

 Data Sources: Metropolitan Transportation Authority; OSC Analysis